mchowning/test-repo/.github/pull_request_template.md

 ## Checklist

-- [ ] I considered whether this change be included in the release notes and, if appropriate, added an entry in CHANGELOG.md.
+- [ ] If this is a user-facing change, I have added an entry in CHANGELOG.md.
+- [ ] All strings that need to be translated are defined using string resources
-- [ ] Have you tested in landscape?
+- [ ] I have considered adding tests for my changes
+- [ ] There are Compose previews covering any components I added or changed

+- I have tested any UI changes...
-- [ ] Have you tested accessibility with TalkBack?
+    - [ ] with different themes
-- [ ] Have you tested in different themes?
+    - [ ] with a landscape orientation
-- [ ] Does the change work with a large display font?
+    - [ ] with the device set to have a large display and font size
-- [ ] Are all the strings localized?
-- [ ] Could you have written any new tests?
-- [ ] Did you include Compose previews with any components?
+    - [ ] for accessibility with TalkBack